chrisknepper/Fractionauts/README.md

 Installing onto the OLPC
 ------------------------
 To install on our application on the OLPC we used [Sugar Activity Quick Start](https://github.com/FOSSRIT/SAQS-sugar-activity-quick-start-).
-Follow the instructions there to create a .xo file.
+To create a .xo file, run `./setup.py dist_xo`.
+The .xo file can be found in `/dist`.

 Once we created the .xo file we copied it onto a flash drive and plugged it into the OLPC